1 Him that is weak in the faith receive ye, but not to doubtful disputations.

 The recent Covid health scare is a case in point.
 The world, and many Christians, shivered with fear at the prospect of contracting a deadly virus.
 Suddenly all exercises of life were weighed and decided by the possibility of contracting Covid and perhaps dying.
 Church services were suspended, family gatherings postponed, youth functions deemed to dangerous to continue.
 Remember this: Whether we live, we live unto the Lord; and whether we die, we die unto the Lord.
 The Christian should be constantly weighing all life exercises in light of his own impending death, not living in fear of it, for beyond death, Christ is still our Lord (see Mat 22:32; 1Cor 15:20-26).

 We are the Lord’s.
-How beautiful the sound!
+That is a beautiful thought!
 We aren’t earthly citizens, we are the Lord’s.
 And so we rejoice to do all things according to His good pleasure.
 The reason Jesus came to earth was so that He might redeem… and purify unto Himself a peculiar people, zealous of good works (Titus 2:14).
-Yet take heed, O Christian.
-Jesus said that not everyone who wishes to be part of that blessed nation will enter therein, but He that doeth the will of My Father which is in heaven (Mat 7:21).
+So take heed, O Christian.
+Jesus said that not everyone who simply wishes to be part of that blessed nation will enter therein, but He that doeth the will of My Father which is in heaven (Mat 7:21).

-These verses are powerfully against the heretical teaching that Jesus is not God.
-Christ is here presented as the Lord, and we belong to Him.
+These verses are powerful evidences against the heretical teaching that Jesus is not God.
+Christ is here presented as the Lord and we belong to Him.
 Yet everywhere the Scriptures say that we are the sons of God, and that we belong to Him.
-Clearly, Jesus and God are one; not the same person in the strict sense, but one God.
-A human being is made up of body, soul and spirit; separate parts, but one human.
+If we belong to both, then Jesus and God are one; not the same person in the strict sense, but they are one God.
+By way of analogy, take God’s creation of the human being in three separate parts (body, soul and spirit) yet one human.
+The body dies at the end of the life, but the soul and spirit continue alive.

 10 But why dost thou judge thy brother? or why dost thou set at nought thy brother? for we shall all stand before the judgment seat of Christ.
 11 For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God.
 12 So then every one of us shall give account of himself to God.

-Condemning and scorning one another on matters of minor importance will inevitably lead to more and more infighting and bickering in the church (Titus 3:9; Gal 5:15).
-There is a time and place for judging sin (see my notes for Mat 7:1; 1Cor 5:3), but remember that God is going to judge us according to the measure by which we judged others (Mat 7:2).
-At the day of Judgment, every person will be required to give account of himself to God.
-God will reward or punish according to his own works (2Cor 5:10; Rev 22:12; Mat 16:27).
-Just because a man calls himself a Christian doesn’t mean he is a brother (Mat 7:21), but that Day shall declare it, when the fire shall try every man’s work (1Cor 3:13).
+The double rebuke in verse 10 seems to be directed to both camps in the following manner: the Jews were judging the Gentiles for breaking the Law, while the Gentiles were ridiculing the Jews for keeping an obsolete Rule.
+The body of Christ cannot flourish in such conditions.
+There is a time and place for judging sin (see my notes for Mat 7:1; 1Cor 5:3), but matters of conscience God will judge.
+And remember that He will do so according to the measure by which we judged others (Mat 7:2).
+At the day of Judgment, every person will be required to give account of himself to God, who will reward or punish according to our own works (2Cor 5:10; Rev 22:12; Mat 16:27).
+The Day shall declare it, when the fire shall try every man’s work (1Cor 3:13).
+The name of Christ is impugned by human infighting and bickering in His church (Gal 5:15).

-In the notes on the previous verse, we saw a strong proof of the deity of Christ and here is another.
-For while we shall all stand before the judgment seat of Christ…every one of us shall give account of himself to God.
+In the notes on the previous verse, we remarked on the strong evidence of the deity of Christ.
+Here is another.
+For while we shall all stand before the judgment seat of Christ…every one of us shall give account of himself to God (v10,12).
 The Scriptures contain dozens of instances of such name substitutions.
-In the quotation, for example, God/Jehovah speak as the one judge of the world (Is 45:22-24).
-Strengthening the case even further, verse 10 is often translated, the judgment seat of God (NIV/NASB).
-Those who believe that Jesus was only a man typically point to verses like Acts 17:31, which indicate that God will delegate judgment authority to Jesus.
-Yet that is no solution!
-Only an all-wise, all-knowing, ever-living God is capable of judging the entire human race.
-See also 2Tim 4:1; 2Cor 5:10.
+Those who believe that Jesus was only a man typically point to verses like Acts 17:31 that indicate God will delegate judgmental authority to Jesus.
+Yet that is no solution.
+Only an all-wise, all-knowing, ever-living God is capable of judging the entire human race (2Tim 4:1).

 13 Let us not therefore judge one another any more: but judge this rather, that no man put a stumblingblock or an occasion to fall in his brother’s way.
 14 I know, and am persuaded by the Lord Jesus, that there is nothing unclean of itself: but to him that esteemeth any thing to be unclean, to him it is unclean.
 15 But if thy brother be grieved with thy meat, now walkest thou not charitably.
 Destroy not him with thy meat, for whom Christ died.

-Even though Paul was persuaded by the Lord Jesus (that testimony should powerfully affect the judaizers!) that God had declared all meats clean (Acts 10:15; 1Tim 4:3; Rom 14:20), he recognizes that not all have this knowledge.
+Paul was himself persuaded by the Lord Jesus (that testimony should have a powerful effect!) that God had declared all meats clean (Acts 10:15; 1Tim 4:3; Rom 14:20), but he recognizes that not all have this knowledge.
 See my notes for 1Cor 8:13, where the Apostle treats a related subject, the admissibility of eating clean meats that had been used in idol sacrifices.
-While these two examples of contention are virtually foreign to us today, the principle is very relevant.
-Walk charitably, practice brotherly love, live humbly before all, in honor preferring one another.
-This important rule was a primary topic in chapter 12 (see my note for Rom 12:3).
+While these two examples of contention are virtually foreign to us today, the principle of reconciliation that is taught herein is effective for our own contentions: Walk charitably, practice brotherly love, live humbly in the brotherhood, in honor preferring one another.
+This was a primary topic in chapter 12 (see my note for Rom 12:3).

 If thy brother be grieved with thy meat.
 This verse could be taken in opposite ways.
-The brother under the Law might be grieved to see his libertarian brother eating unclean meats; but the libertarian brother might be grieved to see his unenlightened brother trying to be justified by keeping the deeds of the Law.
-Nevertheless, that the former case is more precisely in view seems to be borne out by the last half of the verse – destroy not him with thy meat, for whom Christ died.
-The Jewish Christians who still kept the Law often obliged their Gentile counterparts to also follow the Law.
-And if they did not, they would refuse to fellowship with them.
-Jesus condemned the Jews for the same error, Woe unto you, scribes and Pharisees, hypocrites! for ye shut up the Kingdom of heaven against men: fore ye neither go in yourselves, neither suffer ye them that are entering to go in (Mat 23:13).
+The brother keeping the Law might be grieved to see his libertarian brother eating unclean meats; but the libertarian brother might be grieved to see his unenlightened brother seeking to be justified by the deeds of the Law.
+Likewise for the last half of the verse – destroy not him with thy meat, for whom Christ died.
+The Jewish Christian tried to oblige their Gentile counterparts to keep the Law, but the Gentile Christian practically pushed their Jewish counterparts out of the church by scoffing at their uninformed convictions.

 16 Let not then your good be evil spoken of: 17 For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost.
 18 For he that in these things serveth Christ is acceptable to God, and approved of men.

 The Kingdom is not meat and drink.
-How important to receive this truth!
-Christ came preaching a new spiritual Kingdom within the heart of every man (Luke 17:21) and completely unlike the Old Covenant that God made with the commonwealth of Israel.
+Christ came preaching a new spiritual Kingdom within the heart of every man (Luke 17:21).
+It is very unlike the Old Covenant that God made with the commonwealth of Israel.
 There is a reason it is called the Old Testament (Heb 8:13).
 Nevertheless, I have met quite a few individuals, both Gentile and Jew, that think they are bound to follow the Old Testament laws.
-And yet, I don’t think even the most orthodox Jew attempts to follow it wholly.
-Many will choose a few laws that they deem valid (the Sabbath, circumcision, avoidance of pork, etc), but will keep it only in their way, forgetting that if you break the Law in one point, you are guilty of all (James 2:10; Gal 5:3).
+Oddly enough, none of them do – not even the most orthodox Jew.
+It isn’t possible.
+There’s no temple and no priesthood.
+Instead, they choose a few laws that they deem valid (the Sabbath, circumcision, avoidance of pork, etc), but keep it only in their way of thinking.
+They forget that if you break the Law in one point, you are guilty of all (James 2:10; Gal 5:3).

 Righteousness, and peace, and joy.
-These are some of the weightier matters of the Kingdom (Mat 23:23) that will gain God’s approval and also the respect of your brother in Christ.
+These are weightier matters of the Kingdom (Mat 23:23) that will gain God’s approval and also the respect of your brother in Christ.
 Some see a three pointed purpose in these words: righteousness is being good with God, at peace with Man, and joy within your own soul.
-Why, we wonder, is love and faith left out of this short list?
+Why is love and faith left out of this short list?
+Perhaps because the Jewish Christians thought their righteous works in the Law were serving Christ.
+And by naming the Holy Spirit, he reminds them that under the covenant of Law the Spirit was absent (see Gal 3:2).

 19 Let us therefore follow after the things which make for peace, and things wherewith one may edify another.
 20 For meat destroy not the work of God.
 All things indeed are pure; but it is evil for that man who eateth with offence.
 21 It is good neither to eat flesh, nor to drink wine, nor any thing whereby thy brother stumbleth, or is offended, or is made weak.

-How pleasant to see brethren dwelling together in unity (Ps 133:1).
-The advice of a wise peacemaker brings health and strength (Pro 12:18), encouraging the body, edifying the church.
-How easy it is for brothers to focus on differences instead of on shared beliefs!
-And many times those little differences grow into mountains that dwarf the many, truly important similarities we share.
+How pleasant to see brethren of different minds and cultures dwelling together in unity (Ps 133:1).
+It is a miracle that can only be achieved by the power of the Holy Spirit.
+The wise, Spirit-led peacemaker tends to health and strength (Pro 12:18); and the body is encouraged, established, edified.
+Yet, how easy for brethren to focus on differences instead of shared beliefs!
+And how easily those minor differences grow into mountains that dwarf the important similarities we share.
 For meat destroy not the work of God.
-For the sake of minor differences, do not tear down the body of believers and perform the very work of Satan.
+Do not tear down the body of believers because of some doubtful issue.
+Would you perform the very work of Satan?
 Don’t be so distracted in arguing and policing the minor things that the true meaning of the Kingdom is neglected.
 Remember that knowledge puffeth up, but charity edifieth (1Cor 8:1).
-Is it wisest to be right and win the argument, but offend your brother?
+Is it wise to be right and win the argument, but be the cause for your brother to fall away?

-Respect each man’s conscience!
+Respect every man’s conscience!
 None of us is fully mature, none is truly knowledgeable, nobody the epitome of Love.
-Think of your brother, love him even as Christ does.
+Consider kindly your brother, love him even as Christ does.
 Remember that the man who acts contrary to his conscience will be a troubled, unhappy Christian.
 Will you force him, by your own discourteous behavior, to so sin?
 Paul would refrain from eating what his fellow-Christian brother considered unclean if that would build up his brother.

-Does that rule condemn the brotherhood to live according to the conscience of the weakest member?
+Does this rule condemn the brotherhood to live according to the conscience of the weakest member?
 Maybe.
 Certainly it requires the liberal brother to avoid any action whereby thy brother stumbleth, or is offended, or is made weak (v21).
-The first verses of this chapter called for both groups to respect and receive one another, but clearly the heaviest burden falls on the enlightened brother to forego living according to his liberty.
-And that is sensible, seeing that he is the stronger brother (Rom 14:1; 15:1).
-Nevertheless, the charge to walk charitably must be recognized by all quarters, and the very fact that these are classified as weak (Rom 14:2) is a call for them to grow unto maturity.
+After all, if he is the stronger then he should bear with his weaker brother (Rom 15:1).
+In this chapter, the Apostle calls upon both groups to respect and receive one another, but the heaviest burden falls on the enlightened brother to forego living according to his liberty (Rom 14:1).
+Nevertheless, to walk charitably is incumbent upon all.
+To be classified as weak (Rom 14:2) is to be called to grow unto maturity.

 All things indeed are pure.
-Concerning meats, there is nothing unclean of itself (see Rom 14:14), but the man whose conscience is unpersuaded of this fact should not eat meat.
-However, that does not mean the conscience is a rigid, static device!
-It can and should be conformed to more perfectly reflect Scriptural knowledge.
-I appreciate Clarke’s comment: “It is dangerous to trifle with conscience, even when erroneous; it should be borne with and instructed; it must be won over, not taken by storm.
+Concerning meats, there is nothing unclean of itself (see Rom 14:14), but the man whose conscience is unpersuaded of this fact should not ea unclean meat.
+However, that does not mean the conscience is a rigid, static device that cannot be adjusted to more perfectly reflect Scriptural knowledge.
+I appreciate Adam Clarke’s comment: “It is dangerous to trifle with conscience, even when erroneous; it should be borne with and instructed; it must be won over, not taken by storm.
 Its feelings should be respected because they ever refer to God, and have their foundation in his fear.
 He who sins against his conscience in things which everyone else knows to be indifferent, will soon do it in those things in which his salvation is most intimately concerned.
 It is a great blessing to have a well-informed conscience; it is a blessing to have a tender conscience; and even a sore conscience is infinitely better than none.”

-This is consistent with the Scripture and opposite the heretical teaching of Martin Luther, who wrote: “Do not ask anything of your conscience; and if it speaks, do not listen to it; if it insists, stifle it, amuse yourself; if necessary, commit some good big sin, in order to drive it away.
+This remark corresponds well with this passage and stands very opposite the heretical teaching of Martin Luther, who wrote: “Do not ask anything of your conscience; and if it speaks, do not listen to it; if it insists, stifle it, amuse yourself; if necessary, commit some good big sin, in order to drive it away.
 Conscience is the voice of Satan.”

 22 Hast thou faith? have it to thyself before God.
 Happy is he that condemneth not himself in that thing which he alloweth.
 23 And he that doubteth is damned if he eat, because he eateth not of faith: for whatsoever is not of faith is sin.

-The one who is fully persuaded in his own mind (Rom 14:5) that all things indeed are pure (Rom 14:20) will eat and drink with no doubting thoughts, no self-condemnation, no prickings of the conscience; he is happy (Greek-makarios, blessed), he has faith.
-On the other hand, unhappy is the man who wavers in faith and feels guilty for something his mind has not approved.
+The one who is fully persuaded in his own mind (Rom 14:5) that all things indeed are pure (Rom 14:20) will eat and drink with no doubting thoughts, no self-condemnation, no prickings of the conscience.
+He is happy (Greek-makarios, blessed) and strong in the faith.
+On the other hand, unhappy is the weak in the faith, who feels guilt for doing what his mind has not approved.
 A wavering, unstable man of uncertain conscience will be tossed about like the waves of the sea (James 1:6-8).
-These cases describe the correct functioning of a normal conscience – the honest seeker of Truth will possess a peaceful conscience that is only troubled when he acts contrary to its voice.
-His actions are in complete confidence of faith, nothing doubting.
-The intention of the Apostle is to call each man to thoroughly investigate the situation by the Truth of the Word, and then act accordingly in sure conviction of knowledge.
-Do not be misled by Feelings, but allow yourself to be fully instructed by true Faith.
+In both cases, the conscience is acting correctly.
+Brotherly love calls for the strong to bear with the weak; spiritual maturity calls for the weak to thoroughly investigate the situation by the Truth of the Word and then act in faith and new knowledge.
+Do not be misled by Feelings, but allow yourself to be instructed by Word and the Spirit.

-To the Jewish Christians whose conscience was enlightened to Christ declaring all meats clean (Mark 7:19), the Apostle says: Hast thou faith?
+Many Jewish Christians were living with their conscience enlightened to the Gospel of Christ and they confessed that all meats were clean (Mark 7:19).
+To these the Apostle says: Hast thou faith?
 Then don’t offend the still weak in the faith (Rom 14:1), whose conscience has not yet been purged.
 This rule will be more fully treated in the next chapter.
-See also Titus 1:15.
+For more on the conscience, see note on Romans 2:15 (also 1Cor 8:7; Titus 1:15).